nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_clinical_items.md

 tags: [view,getcarerecord]
 sidebar: accessrecord_sidebar
 permalink: accessrecord_view_clinical_items.html
-summary: "Clinical Items HTML View."
+summary: "Clinical Items HTML view"
 ---

-## Clinical Items ##
+## Clinical items ##

 | Section Code | Section Name | TPP | EMIS | INPS | Microtest |
 | ------------ | ------------ |-----|------|------|-----------|
 | CLI | Clinical Items | Yes | Yes | Yes | Yes |

-### Clinical Narrative ###
+### Clinical narrative ###

 Items of information relating to the care, health or wellbeing of the patient.
 Examples of this type of information are: childhood and travel vaccinations, screening information and past medical history.
 It does not include administrative items such as invitations for health-related information.

 ### Purpose ###

-The purpose of supplying Clinical Items within GP Connect is to allow a clinician to view a history of items relating to the health and wellbeing of a patient.
+The purpose of supplying clinical items within GP Connect is to allow a clinician to view a history of items relating to the health and wellbeing of a patient.

-The list of clinical items is based on a consumer supplied date range and is ordered by date descending (i.e. most recent date/time first).
+The list of clinical items is based on a consumer-supplied date range and is ordered by date descending (for example, most recent date/time first).

-### Sections and Subsections ###
+### Sections and subsections ###

-There is only a single main section for Clinical Items with no subsections.
+There is a single main section for clinical items with no subsections.

-### Date Filter ###
+### Date filter ###

-A date filter is applicable for the Clinical Items section.
+A date filter is applicable for the Clinical items section.

-### Section Banner Content Message ###
+### Section banner content message ###

-Providers message describing at a summary level how they have populated this section:
+Provider's message describing at a summary level how they have populated this section:

 <div class="panel-group" id="accordion">
                     <div class="panel panel-default">